Sijia-Li/Sijia-Li.github.io/_pages/about.md

 social: true # includes social icons at the bottom of the page
 ---

 Hi!
 I am Sijia Li.
-I am currently a third-year master's student at [University of Science and Technology of China](https://www.ustc.edu.cn), advised by [Prof. Zuqing Zhu](https://www.zuqingzhu.info).
+I am currently a 3rd year master's student in [Department of Electronic Engineering and Information Science](https://eeis.ustc.edu.cn/main.htm) at [University of Science and Technology of China](https://www.ustc.edu.cn), advised by [Prof. Zuqing Zhu](https://www.zuqingzhu.info).
+I received my bachelor's degree in Electronic Information Engineering from University of Science and Technology of China in Jul 2020.

 My research are in the board areas of operating systems and networks, with a recent focus on memory systems.

-Education
+Extracurricularly, I enjoy running and swimming. # I also joined the school choir and painting club.